Lucia's Blog: 2022

 “As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.”
 (2 Timothy 4:5)

 In verse 5 of our text, Paul urges Timothy to “be sober-minded.”
-That is, Timothy must be watchful against any false teaching and sinHe must be faithful in his work as an evangelist or teacher of the Word of God (Matthew 25:13; 1 Corinthians 16:13).
+That is, Timothy must be watchful against any false teaching and sinHe must be faithful as an evangelist or teacher of the Word of God (Matthew 25:13; 1 Corinthians 16:13).
 Paul repeatedly contrasted false teachers and those who oppose the Truth to Timothy and us.
 Preaching and teaching the Word of God in all its purity will likely bring hardship in our lives.
 We have been warned.
 Paul warned and reminded Timothy of three things:

 2. Timothy must “suffer hardship or suffering” (Acts 9:16; Acts 14:22; 2 Timothy 1:18; 2 Timothy 2:3).
 Paul had warned Timothy earlier of hardship and persecutions as part of our walk of faith.
 Why?
 Because people were not going to put up with it or tolerate sound doctrine anymore.
 You see, sound doctrine shames them and makes them feel guilty and in need of the Truth to repent (2 Tim.
 3:12).
 It is a fact that those who preach and teach the Truth will face plenty of opposition and hardship.
-Timothy, as Paul said, must suffer rather than seek a way to avoid conflict, hardship, and suffering (Gal.
+As Paul said, Timothy must suffer rather than seek a way to avoid conflict, hardship, and suffering (Gal.
 6:12-13).

 3. Timothy must “do the work of an evangelist.”
-The word “evangelist” (euaggelistou) means one who announces glad tidings; an evangelist, preacher of the Gospel, teacher of the Gospel.
-The work of the Gospel preacher or evangelist has been Paul’s main focus to Timothy in his two letters to him.
+The word “evangelist” (euaggelistou) means one who announces glad tidings, an evangelist, preacher of the Gospel, or teacher of the GospelPaul’s main focus in his two letters to Timothy has been the work of the Gospel preacher or evangelist.

-• A good preacher and teacher studies the Word of God with diligence to present it in all its purity (1 Tim.
+• A good preacher and teacher diligently studies the Word of God to present it in all its purity (1 Tim.
 1:5-7; 4:13; 2 Tim.
 2:15).

 • He fights the good fight of faith.
 He fights against those who teach error and false doctrines that oppose the Truth of God (1 Tim.
 1:18; 6:12).

-• He warns the brethren of the dangers of false doctrines and worldliness (1Tim.
+• He warns the brethren of the dangers of false doctrines and worldliness (1 Tim.
 4:6).

 • He is a sound teacher of the Truth, for he loves the Truth (1 Tim.
 4:11).

-• He is not a hypocrite, for he lives what he preaches (1 Tim.
+• He is not a hypocrite; he lives what he preaches (1 Tim.
 6:13-14).

 • He is ready to expose error and sin, for he rebukes, corrects, and encourages with great patience and teaching (2 Tim.
 4:2).